fer-barrera/herramientas/README.md

 C:\> wsl.exe
 The default distro is Ubuntu.
 To update the distro to your favorite distro from the command line and to review other WSL commands, refer to the following resources:

+3. CUDA Support for WSL 2
+The latest NVIDIA Windows GPU Driver will fully support WSL 2.
+With CUDA support in the driver, existing applications (compiled elsewhere on a Linux system for the same target GPU) can run unmodified within the WSL environment.

+To compile new CUDA applications, a CUDA Toolkit for Linux x86 is needed.
+CUDA Toolkit support for WSL is still in preview stage as developer tools such as profilers are not available yet.
+However, CUDA application development is fully supported in the WSL2 environment, as a result, users should be able to compile new CUDA Linux applications with the latest CUDA Toolkit for x86 Linux.

+Once a Windows NVIDIA GPU driver is installed on the system, CUDA becomes available within WSL 2.
+The CUDA driver installed on Windows host will be stubbed inside the WSL 2 as libcuda.so, therefore users must not install any NVIDIA GPU Linux driver within WSL 2.
+One has to be very careful here as the default CUDA Toolkit comes packaged with a driver, and it is easy to overwrite the WSL 2 NVIDIA driver with the default installation.
+We recommend developers to use a separate CUDA Toolkit for WSL 2 (Ubuntu) available from the CUDA Toolkit Downloads page to avoid this overwriting.
+This WSL-Ubuntu CUDA toolkit installer will not overwrite the NVIDIA driver that was already mapped into the WSL 2 environment.
+To learn how to compile CUDA applications, please read the CUDA documentation for Linux.

+First, remove the old GPG key:

+sudo apt-key del 7fa2af80
+Option 1: Installation of Linux x86 CUDA Toolkit using WSL-Ubuntu Package - Recommended

+The CUDA WSL-Ubuntu local installer does not contain the NVIDIA Linux GPU driver, so by following the steps on the CUDA download page for WSL-Ubuntu, you will be able to get just the CUDA toolkit installed on WSL. (https://developer.nvidia.com/cuda-downloads?target_os=Linux&target_arch=x86_64&Distribution=WSL-Ubuntu&target_version=2.0&target_type=deb_local)